pablisch/portfolio-react/README.md

 # Portfolio React

-A portfolio of Software Engineerig apps created using React.js Vite build.
+A portfolio of Software Engineering apps created using React.js Vite build.